rahulkavale/rahulkavale.github.io/_posts/2014-11-16-srap-your-map-reduce.markdown

 	Spark also allows to persist RDD in memory and share it between different operations, giving a huge performance boost.
 In case of data not fitting in memory, the spill is taken in disk, and this is totally transparent to the programmer.
 In this case the performance is comparable to tradional processing.

 These are some questions I wanted to cover for Apache Spark.
 Since I did not want the post to become overwhelming, I will be covering aspects like how fault tolerance is handled in Spark, what happens to job scheduling, a lifecycle of a job in Spark model, debugging a Spark job,How does shuffle work in Spark etc in next article.
 Thanks for your patience.
-Any questions/Feedback is welcome!!!
+Any questions/feedback is welcome!

 [Github]:   https://github.com/rahulkavale
 [Twitter]: https://twitter.com/RBKavale